ckaestne/seai/lectures/13_fairness/fairness.md

 * Address population bias
   * Does the dataset reflect the demographics in the target population?
-* Address representation issues
+* Address under- & over-representation issues
    * Ensure sufficient amount of data for all groups to avoid being treated as "outliers" by ML
+   * But also avoid over-representation of certain groups (e.g., remove historical data)
 * Data augmentation: Synthesize data for minority groups
   * Observed: "He is a doctor" -> synthesize "She is a doctor"
 * Fairness-aware active learning